iadvize/documentation/Documentation.md

 Welcome to iAdvize’s developer documentation!
 If you want to use our API, create integrations for your own personal use or to share with the rest of the world, you are in the right place.

-iAdvize provides you with a Developer platform for you to easily publish your apps on our marketplace so that our users can install them directly from their administration interface.
+Early November 2017, iAdvize will provide you with a Developer platform for you to easily publish your apps on our marketplace so that our users can install them directly from their administration interface.

 Whether you are a developer, an integrator, a customer or just curious, here, you will find an overview of how to get started, our Developer Guidelines, our API with practical examples and a guide to build and publish your future integrations.